August 1, 2013

 Every day, more and more wildlife habitat is lost to the spread of development.
 Give a little back by creating a Humane Backyard.

-It doesn't matter whether you have a small apartment balcony, a townhouse with a sliver of ground, a suburban yard, a sprawling corporate property, or a community park.
+It doesn't matter whether you have a small apartment balcony, a townhouse with a sliver of ground, a suburban yard, a sprawling corporate property, a place of worship, or a community park.
 You can make any outdoor space into a safe place for wildlife, people, and pets to coexist.

 To get started, check out our tips below (you might already have some of the basics down).
 Take the Humane Backyard pledge and in exchange, we'll send you a sign to post in your yard, plus a year's subscription to our member magazine, All Animals.